×

 Karyn Scissum Gunn, California State University, Long Beach, is a member of the Forum executive committee.

-Knocking at the College Door is the leading U.S. resource for projections of college-ready students.
-Knocking, which includes a quadrennial publication with additional analysis, is essential for postsecondary policymakers, planning and workforce efforts, and economic development.
+Knocking at the College Door is the leading U.S. resource for projections of high school graduates.
+Released in December 2024, the newest edition is essential for postsecondary policymakers, planning and workforce efforts, and economic development.

 WICHE experts are providing support for California’s task force on open educational resources (OER).
 The state’s task force will guide the use of the historic investment in the development, adoption, and use of zero cost course materials to support student success.
+WICHE also has convened staff from across the region in a collaborative network to identify challenges and promising practices to help address workforce shortages in the health sector.

 WICHE has convened the OERWest Network, which is part of a nationwide collaborative to scale the development and adoption of free course materials.
 Open educational resources (OER) have shown promise in improving student outcomes, particularly for poverty-affected students, for whom the high cost of textbooks can be a barrier to postsecondary success.